metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `labels` (Map of String) Labels for the check
 - `max_ssl_expiry` (Number) Maximum number of days until the SSL Certificate expires.
 - `method` (String) Method to use - defaults to GET
-- `metrics` (Attributes List) Metrics to expose from check.https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--http--metrics))
+- `metrics` (Attributes List) Metrics to expose from check. https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--http--metrics))
 - `namespace` (String) Namespace to insert the check into, if different to the namespace the canary is defined, e.g.
 - `ntlm` (Boolean) NTLM when set to true will do authentication using NTLM v1 protocol
 - `ntlmv2` (Boolean) NTLM when set to true will do authentication using NTLM v2 protocol
 - `oauth2` (Attributes) Oauth2 Configuration.
 The client ID & Client secret should go to username & password respectively. (see [below for nested schema](#nestedatt--spec--http--oauth2))
 - `password` (Attributes) (see [below for nested schema](#nestedatt--spec--http--password))
-- `relationships` (Attributes) Relationships defines a way to link the check results to components and configsusing lookup expressions. (see [below for nested schema](#nestedatt--spec--http--relationships))
+- `relationships` (Attributes) Relationships defines a way to link the check results to components and configs using lookup expressions. (see [below for nested schema](#nestedatt--spec--http--relationships))
 - `response_codes` (List of String) Expected response codes for the HTTP Request.
 - `response_content` (String) Exact response content expected to be returned by the endpoint.
 - `response_json_content` (Attributes) Deprecated, use expr and jsonpath function (see [below for nested schema](#nestedatt--spec--http--response_json_content))